 When the two goats started running towards Thor, all parties noticed something curious.
 One of the animals was limping as if his rear leg had been hurt.
 When Thor had examined the leg for a brief moment, he turned around.
 He looked as if he was ready to smite the entire peasant family.
 “Who has had the guts to crack his bones when I explicitly told you not to?!”, he boomed.
 Thialfi blushed, staring at his feet.
 “I did, my lord”, he finally confessed.
 He then threw himself at the feet of the gods, screaming “please allow me to repay you, my lord!”.

 Thor, clearly uncomfortable, gave Loki a look.
 Although he was not the sharpest tool in the shed, he quickly understood what had transpired.
 He raised the boy to his feet with one hand.
 “How would you repay this debt, boy?”, he asked calmly.
-“The boy will serve you, my lord”, his father said.
+The farmer then stepped forward.
+“The boy will serve you, my lord”, he said.
 “He is strong, so he will carry your tools”, he continued, “and he is a good runner too!”.
 Thor nodded.
 “I suppose that will do”, he said.
 He gestured to his chariot.
 The boy would never see his parents again (which meant the peasants had one less mouth to feed, so we guess everybody wins).

 Into the land of giants